 Bourekas are really easy to make, especially if you use store-bought puff pastry or filo dough.
 They freeze well; you can make them ahead and pop them in the oven just before your meal.
 I like to keep a stash in the freezer for unexpected company.
-I use Israeli feta in my bourekas, it’s creamy and slightly sweet with the perfect texture.
-A good quality Greek feta will work well, too.
+I use Israeli feta in my bourekas; it’s creamy and slightly sweet with the perfect texture.
 Don’t buy the pre-crumbled variety—a block is better, and it’s easy enough to crumble yourself.
 Kashkaval cheese can be found in most kosher stores and Middle Eastern markets.
-If you can’t find kashkaval (which has a really unique, nutty flavor), substitute another ¼ cup of feta cheese.
+If you can’t find kashkaval (which has a really unique, nutty flavor), substitute your favorite type of white cheese – or double up on the feta.

 Some people like making bourekas with puff pastry (store bought or homemade), while others prefer filo (phyllo) dough.
 Puff pastry bourekas are softer and thicker, while filo bourekas are lighter, crisper, and more delicate.
 I like them both ways.
 For this blog, I used puff pastry.
 They can just as easily be made using filo dough – click here to learn how.
 The filling recipe would remain the same for either style of boureka, so you can experiment to figure out which style you like best.